ls2367/solid-guacamole/README.md

 # solid-guacamole

-// This is our final project report
+// This is our final project report.
+As solid as our final grade